 Dear Gopalnanda,

-However, a clear and explicit departure has been made from this condition in respect of certain type of employees as follows:
+However, a clear and explicit departure has been made from this condition in respect of certain types of employees as follows:

-1) The first proviso to sec.53(1) reduces this minimum qualifying service to three years in case of working journalists journalists falling under the Working Journalists and Other Newspaper Employees Act, 1955.
+1) The first proviso to sec.53(1) reduces this minimum qualifying service to three years in the case of working journalists falling under the Working Journalists and Other Newspaper Employees Act, 1955.

-2) The sixth proviso to sec.53(1) provides that in the case of an employee employed on fixed term employment OR a deceased employee, the employer shall pay gratuity on pro rata basis.
+2) The sixth proviso to sec.53(1) provides that in the case of an employee employed on fixed-term employment or a deceased employee, the employer shall pay gratuity on a pro-rata basis.

 In all the above cases, the continuous service for the purpose of gratuity under the Code shall be calculated as explained in sec.54 of the Code.